Padi2312/dorcs/docs/changelog/01_version_0_3_0.md

 ## New Features

 - Added nested subdirectories support for the `docs` folder.
 Now you can organize your documentation in a more structured way.
+- Unlimited nested subdirectories.
+You can create as many nested subdirectories as you want.

 ## Limitations

-- Only one level of subdirectories is supported.
-This means that you can't have a subdirectory inside another subdirectory.
-This is a known limitation and we are working to fix it in the next release.
+- The sections in sidebar can't have a title or position yet.